Claybarn/autofindArduinos/README.md

 # autofindArduinos
-Matlab function that finds all the Arduinos connected to your mac and dumps them into a vector
+Matlab function that finds all the Arduinos connected to your mac (tested on mac and linux, didn't work on linux) and dumps them into a vector.
+Must have Arduino and Serial matlab libraries installed.